The Stanway School

 The Stanway School is a mixed secondary school located in Stanway in the English county of Essex.

 The school was converted to academy status in May 2013, and used to be a community school under the direct control of Essex County Council.
 The school continues to coordinate with Essex County Council for admissions.

 The Stanway School offers the General Certificate of Secondary Education (GCSEs), Business and Technology Education Council (BTECs) and OCR Nationals as programmes of study for pupils.
 The school has a Humanities, Maths & Computing specialism, and offers additional courses in these subjects.

 The school is part of the Stanway Federation Academy Trust with the Thomas Lord Audley School and is also part of the Sigma Trust.

+The Stanway School is the subject of the 2024 docuseries Swiped: The Schools That Banned Smartphones.